Here’s a list of RV Parks near Capitol Reef National Park as well as the RV camping options available inside the park.

 There are also shaded tent sites and charming log cabins available.

-At the Sand Creek RV Park located in Torrey, you get amazing views of the famous red cliffs in the distance.
+At this RV park located in Torrey, you get amazing views of the famous red cliffs in the distance.
 It is open from March 1 to October 31.

 The amenities include full hook-up 30/50 amp RV sites, restrooms, showers, laundry, gift shop, free WIFI, and pet friendly.